 UPWP Adoption Process

 The UPWP is developed annually through RTAC, is reviewed by FHWA, FTA, and WSDOT (Olympia Headquarters and Southwest Region) officials.
 Because Clark County is part of a bi-state region, the UPWP must be developed in coordination with Metro to satisfy federal requirements.
 The UPWP is brought to the RTC Board of Directors for adoption.
 During the course of the fiscal year, the Work Program may be amended to keep it current.

-The Fiscal Year 2017 UPWP, covering the period from July 1, 2016, through June 30, 2017, was adopted by the RTC Board of Directors at its May 3, 2016, meeting.
-Prior to adoption, the draft UPWP was reviewed by FHWA, FTA, and WSDOT staff in mid-February 2016, was made available for public comment, and a draft was reviewed by the RTC Board of Directors at its April 5 meeting.
+The Fiscal Year 2024 UPWP, covering the period from July 1, 2023, through June 30, 2024, was adopted by the RTC Board of Directors at its May 2, 2023 meeting.
+Prior to adoption, the draft UPWP was reviewed by FHWA, FTA, and WSDOT in March 2023, was made available for Board of Directors review and public comment.

 Changes to the adopted UPWP can be made during the year by amendments adopted by the RTC Board.
 The following amendments have been made to the FY 2024 UPWP: